 Drop Request by CR

 Subject to compliance with PUCT rules and regulations, the CR may initiate a Drop to POLR by sending a Drop Request in accordance with SET 814_10 or its MIS equivalent.
-Within this transaction, the CR will send information necessary for ERCOT to send a drop confirmation notice to the Customer and include all information necessary for the POLR to provide service to the ESI-ID.
+Within this transaction, the CR will send information necessary for ERCOT to send a drop confirmation notice to the Customer.

 Response to Drop to POLR Request

-ERCOT will send a drop response in accordance with SET 814_11 or its MIS equivalent within one (1) Business Day to the current CR.ERCOT will process Drop to POLR requests up to three times a day.
+ERCOT will send a drop response in accordance with SET 814_11 or its MIS equivalent within one (1) Business Day to the current CR if the drop to POLR request is invalid.
+If the Drop to POLR request is valid, ERCOT will send the 814_11 within one (1) Business Day of receipt of the 814_04 reply from the TDSP.

 If the request is invalid according to Section 15.1.2.10, Rejection of Drop to POLR Request, the Drop to POLR process will then be terminated.
 If the request is valid, the process continues as follows.